ionic-team/stencil-site/src/docs/introduction/why-stencil.md

   - jthoms1
 ---

-# Stencil: A Compiler for Web Components
+# Stencil: A Compiler for Web Components and High Performance Web Apps

-Stencil is a compiler that generates Web Components (more specifically, Custom Elements).
+Stencil is a compiler that generates Web Components (more specifically, Custom Elements) and builds high performance web apps.
 Stencil combines the best concepts of the most popular frameworks into a simple build-time tool.

 Stencil takes features such as